zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 professional coding environment, and we also use them as teaching tools.
 You are in charge of getting the tests to pass.

-In Ruby, tests are handled by a tool called [Rspec][rspec].
-Rspec is written in Ruby, but as we will see, has some custom functionality built in specifically for writing and running tests.
+In Ruby, tests are handled by a tool called [RSpec][rspec].
+RSpec is written in Ruby, but as we will see, has some custom functionality built in specifically for writing and running tests.